The 2020 6th ANNUAL REPATRIATION CONFERENCE

 October 26 – 28, 2020

-November 16, 2020 marks the 30th anniversary of the Native American Graves Protection and Repatriation Act.
+November 16, 2020 marked the 30th anniversary of the Native American Graves Protection and Repatriation Act.
 NAGPRA is the first and only Native American human rights legislation that requires the repatriation of cultural heritage that has been held by museums and government agencies.
-The Conference will look backwards to recognize and commemorate the importance of this landmark legislation and provide forward-looking strategies to grow and strengthen the repatriation community.
-In essence, this 30th anniversary of NAGPRA will allow us to look backward “to find tools that allow us to walk into the future.”
+The 6th Annual Repatriation Conference looked backwards to recognize and commemorate the importance of this landmark legislation and provide forward-looking strategies to grow and strengthen the repatriation community.
+On the 30th anniversary of NAGPRA, the Conference allowed us to look backward “to find tools that allow us to walk into the future.”

 and to gather up all the fragments

 The task of the moment is to find tools that